LRT in

 Photo by page author

-From Flats East Bank to just past Settlers Landing, the line is at grade in its own private ROW.
+From Flats East Bank to just past Settlers Landing, the line is at grade in its own private right of way.
 The line crosses roads in two places with railway-type crossings.

 After the second level crossing, the line makes a 90 degree turn to the left to head in a northeast direction where it drops in grade to enter the Tower City-Public Square complex.
 As the line drops, the two tracks separate as the tracks of the Red Line (HRT) approach to join the alignment.
 The Red Line uses high level platforms at the opposite end of the station from the LRT platform.